ErpNetDocs/dev/building-apps/auth/getting-started/instance-id-spa-apps.md

   code_challenge_method=S256
 Host: mycompany.my.erp.net
 ```

+> [!NOTE]
+> The openid and profile scopes are requested because this is an OpenID Connect authentication flow that issues an ID token with basic user claims; these scopes are not defined in the Trusted Application because they are protocol-level scopes provided automatically based on the authorization flow.

 The requested scopes define the level of access the SPA will have to the instance APIs.